ajmal017/qa-tools/readme.md

     $ python3 market_breadth.py --start 2005-01-01 --file sp500.txt dma 200 --provider=google --plot-vs=SPY --plot-pct-levels=50,75,90
     ```
     ![% S&P500 stocks below/above 200DMA](images/sp500_200dma.png)
-    As seen, it is usually a good idea to decrease market exposure when then number of stocks below 200DMA is increasing

 3. Current realtime (possibly delayed) 50-Day Highs/Lows:

-    In case one want to adjust market exposure depending on the current market breadth

     Note: start date of analysis should include more tradingdays than lookback period
     ```